sharppy/SHARPpy/README.md

 ### Using the GUI

-To open a sounding, select a sounding type, a model run time (if the type is a NWP model), and then select a time(s).
-Afterwards, click on your desired location on the point and click map.
+To open a sounding, select a sounding source (observed, GFS, HRRR, etc.), a cycle time, and then select profile time(s) to view in the GUI.
+Next, click on your desired location on the point and click map.
 Once all of these are selected, click "Generate Profiles".

 After all profiles have been generated, a window should show up with your desired data.
 Below are things you can do: